 15 Questions on Concealed Carry for CU Boulder Students

 Anyone who has a valid Colorado concealed carry permit is allowed to carry their weapon on the CU Boulder campus.
 There are two exceptions.
 One is in campus residence halls.
 The housing contract that is signed prior to residents moving in prohibits weapons in the residence halls.
 The second place in which concealed carry is prohibited is a special event zone.
 These include, but are not limited to athletic events, concerts, and any other ticketed event.
 CU Boulder Police offers a free gun locker for short-term and long-term storage.
 To set up an appointment to drop off or pick up your weapon, call CUPD at 303-492-6666.
+If you have a concealed carry permit in another state, here is the list of states in which Colorado offers reciprocity.
 Here are other frequently asked questions about concealed carry.

 The law does not define what concealed means, but permit holders must make a reasonable attempt to keep the concealed weapon from view.
 There are a number of requirements to obtain a concealed carry permit in Colorado.
 These are covered in this Boulder County Sheriff’s Department Q&A.

 Only handguns are covered by the statute.
 A handgun is a pistol, revolver, or other firearm the length of the barrel which, not including any revolving, detachable, or magazine breech, does not exceed twelve inches.
 Other weapons – rifles, semi-automatic weapons, knives and other edged weapons – are still not permitted on campus.

 Anyone is permitted to ask, but the individual asked is not required to reply unless asked by a police officer.